ps428/PythonProjects/Readme.md

 			It takes about 10-20 seconds to send a mail.Enter Mail id and Password at lines 30 and 31 respectively.
 			Enter mail Subject and Body at lines 57 and 59 respectively.

+	C)Better Version -> 'mail2.py':

+		Same as 'bulkMail.py', but now we can format the text of mail using HTML.

 2) Text similarity:

 	A)'cosine.py'